 Instructions

 - In a mortar and pestle, crush the knob of ginger into chunks to release the juices and expose more surface area.
-Add the cinnamon sticks, star anise, cloves, roses, cardamom pods, black peppercorns, and ginger into the mortar and pestle and lightly crush them so they release their oils.
+Add the cinnamon sticks, star anise, cloves, roses, cardamom pods, and black peppercorns into the mortar and use the pestle to lightly crush them so they release their oils.
 Lastly, use a microplane to grate a bit of nutmeg.

-- Transfer all of the spices from the mortar and pestle to a medium sized pot.
+- Transfer all of the spices from the mortar to a medium sized pot.
 On medium heat, dry roast the spices for a minute, or until they're fragrant.
+Use a wooden spoon to stir them around every 10 seconds so they don't burn.

 - Pour the water in with the spices and bring it to a light rolling boil for 3-5 minutes, or until fragrant.